 Welcome to Reception!

-This half term's learning will be linked to 'Owl Babies'
+This half term's learning will be linked to 'We're going on a bear hunt'

 Reception Teacher and Foundation Stage Leader: Mrs L Blackshaw